yatu360/Battleship-with-Python/readme.md

 This program is based on the well-known game.
 Battleship is usually a two-player game, where each player has a fleet and an ocean (hidden from the other player), and tries to be the first to sink the other player's fleet.
 This is just a solo version, where the computer places the ships, and the human attempts to sink them.
 Designed to look similar to the retro minesweeper game.

+This program is built using test driven development.

 The Ocean is a field of 10 x 10 squares.
 The squares are numbered from 0 to 9 in each dimension with numbers increasing from top to bottom and from left to right.
 ![ocean](https://www.dcs.bbk.ac.uk/~vlad/pop1/project2021/ocean.PNG)